MateiBuzdea/TFC-CTF-2024/README.md

 PNGiphy was a HARD web challenge involving Cache Poisoning coupled with XSS.

 After navigating on the platform, we can see that image upload is possible.
-Hoewever, no sanitization is in place, so we can upload any file, like a valid js or html and it will be saved under `/static/images/<id>`.
+However, no sanitization is in place, so we can upload any file, like a valid JS or HTML and it will be saved under `/static/images/<id>`.

-Also, images can be reported to a bot which will visit them.
+Also, images can be reported to a bot that will visit them.
 But the bot only visits `/?image=imageid`, which loads the corresponding uploaded file into an `img` tag, so XSS should not be possible.

 After a closer look, we can see caching is enabled in nginx.conf: